Gideon Levy: Journalism and media career

 Levy was drafted into the Israel Defense Forces (IDF) in 1974 and served as a reporter for Army Radio.
 From 1978 to 1982, he worked as an aide and spokesman for Shimon Peres, then the leader of the Israeli Labor Party.
 In 1982, he began to write for the Israeli daily Haaretz.
 In 1983–87, he was a deputy editor.
 Despite his coverage of the Israeli–Palestinian conflict, he speaks no Arabic.
-He has written a column called "Twilight Zone" about the hardships of the Palestinians since 1988.
-In 2004, Levy published a compilation of articles entitled Twilight Zone – Life and Death under the Israeli Occupation.
+Since 1988, he has written the column "Twilight Zone" about the hardships of the Palestinians.
+In 2004, Levy published Twilight Zone – Life and Death under the Israeli Occupation, a compilation of these columns.
 With Haim Yavin, he co-edited Whispering Embers, a documentary series on Russian Jewry after the fall of communism.
 He hosted A Personal Meeting with Gideon Levy, a weekly talk show that was broadcast on Israeli Channel 3, and has appeared periodically on other television talk shows.

 Levy has said that his views on Israel's policies toward the Palestinians developed only after joining Haaretz.
-"When I first started covering the West Bank for Haaretz, I was young and brainwashed", he said in a 2009 interview.
-"I would see settlers cutting down olive trees and soldiers mistreating Palestinian women at the checkpoints, and I would think, 'These are exceptions, not part of government policy.'
-It took me a long time to see that these were not exceptions – they were the substance of government policy."
+In a 2009 interview, he said, "When I first started covering the West Bank for Haaretz, I was young and brainwashed. ...
+I would see settlers cutting down olive trees and soldiers mistreating Palestinian women at the checkpoints, and I would think, 'These are exceptions, not part of government policy.'
+It took me a long time to see that these were not exceptions—they were the substance of government policy."

-In an interview, he said he doubts that any newspaper in Israel other than Haaretz would give him the journalistic freedom to publish the kind of pieces he writes.
+In an interview, Levy said he doubted that any Israeli newspaper other than Haaretz would give him the journalistic freedom to publish the kind of pieces he writes.

-On the issue of copyright violations in journalism, Levy voiced support in June 2011 for Johann Hari, then writing for The Independent of London, who was accused of plagiarism, while confirming that Hari had lifted quotes from Levy's newspaper column.
+In 2011, Levy voiced support for Johann Hari, then writing for The Independent of London, who was accused of plagiarism, while confirming that Hari had lifted quotes from Levy's newspaper column.

+In August 2013, Levy travelled to Malaysia, which has no diplomatic ties with Israel.
+He was accompanied by Palestinian minister Hind Khoury, and was granted entry by Malaysian authorities; Levy had been invited to Malaysia by former prime minister Mahathir Mohamad.